I have become a bigger fan of fish than ever before in recent weeks. I don’t know what it is, but fish is really satisfying every craving I have.

 Whether it’s salmon or cod, halibut or tilapia, I am trying to cook it up a few nights a week for myself.
 I wish I could say that I am cooking it for my husband, but he is NOT a seafood fan.

 At least I get to enjoy hoarding it all to myself?

 Anyway, after cooking fish for a few weeks in a row, you start to run out of ideas.
-So I started to look outside the typical recipes that I was familiar with to those of other cultures.
+So I started to look outside the typical tried-and-true recipes that I was familiar with to those of other cultures.